Helpfulpaw/penpot_from_chrome/README.md

 ## Development
 Clone the repo and install dependencies with `npm install`.
 Load the extension in Chrome using the `penpot-extension/` folder.
+When testing the popup, make sure the active tab is a normal webpage (not a Chrome Web Store or `chrome://` page) so that the content script can receive messages.